NCAR/ccpp-framework/doc/migration.md

 and the module defaults to `iso_fortran_env`.  `kind_phys` is auto-defaulted to `iso_fortran_env:REAL64` when not supplied.

+#### Transient migration shims

+Three opt-in flags exist for migrating legacy hosts.
+Each is self-contained and grep-tagged for clean removal:

-`--legacy-mode` (transient migration shim, will be removed): silently rewrites a small set of deprecated CCPP standard names to their capgen-ng equivalents at parse time — see §1.8 for the full table (`horizontal_loop_extent` → `horizontal_dimension`, `number_of_openmp_threads` → `number_of_threads`).
+**`--legacy-mode`** (transient migration shim, will be removed): silently rewrites a small set of deprecated CCPP standard names to their capgen-ng equivalents at parse time — see §1.8 for the full table (`horizontal_loop_extent` → `horizontal_dimension`, `number_of_openmp_threads` → `number_of_threads`).
 The rewrite fires for both standard-name attributes AND dimension tokens.
 Prints a loud warning banner at startup, enumerating every pair the shim is